-Statement of Principles for the Use of Animals in Research & Education
+Statement of Principles for the Use of Animals in Research and Education

-Therefore, the following Statement of Principles for the Use of Vertebrate Animals in Research & Education has been adopted by the FASEB Board:
+Therefore, the following Statement of Principles for the Use of Vertebrate Animals in Research and Education has been adopted by the FASEB Board:

 - All work with animals shall be designed and performed in consideration of its relevance to the improvement of human or animal health or the advancement of knowledge for the good of society.